Chapter Seventeen - Cutting It Short

 “Mm, kimbap.”
 Jongin hummed.
 “Look there are two pairs of chopsticks.
 Hungry?”

 Jongin handed me a pair of chopsticks and dug in.
-He wasted no time in shoving a couple of pieces of kimbap into .
+He wasted no time in shoving a couple of pieces of kimbap into his mouth.
 To me, he looked like a chipmunk with loads of acorns and nuts in his cheeks.
 I giggled and Jongin show me a look.
 The next roll of kimbap he picked up, instead of stuffing it into his already full mouth, he shoved it into mine.
 The rice and vegetables muffled my giggles enough for him to eat in peace.

 Jongin basically inhaled the rest of the kimbap, barely leaving any for me.
 I was lucky to get five rolls.
 Of course, most of what I ate was Jongin shoving pieces into my mouth while asking why I wasn’t eating.
 My mouth was always too full to say “Because you won’t let me take a piece.”
 I settled for what he let me have but I had to wonder if I still had that protein bar in my backpack.
 I decided to save that for later.